-- Mineral Resources are based on JORC Code Definitions as defined by the Australasian Code for Reporting Results, Mineral Resources and Ore Reserves. - All figures are rounded to reflect appropriate levels of confidence.
-Apparent differences may occur due to rounding. - The cut-off grades for Horse Well 2015 Resources are 0.50 grams per tonne gold for Oxide, 0.75 grams per tonne gold for Transition and 1.00 grams per tonne gold for Fresh weathering classifications. - The cut-off grades for the Horse Well 2019 Resources is 0.50 grams per tonne gold for all weathering classifications, except Palomino which has a cut-off of 2.0 grams per tonne gold below 100 metres depth. - The Resource has been estimated using appropriate high-grade cuts, minimum mining widths and dilutions. - For full detail of the Horse Well Mineral Resource Estimate, refer to the Company's ASX release dated 26 August 2019.
+- Mineral Resources are based on JORC Code Definitions as defined by the Australasian Code for Reporting Results, Mineral Resources and Ore Reserves. - · All figures are rounded to reflect appropriate levels of confidence.
+Apparent differences may occur due to rounding. - The cut-off grades for the 2015 Resources is 0.50 grams per tonne gold for Oxide, 0.75 grams per tonne gold for Transition and 1.00 grams per tonne gold for Fresh weathering classifications. - The cut-off grades for the 2019 Resources is 0.50 grams per tonne gold for all weathering classifications, except Palomino which has a cut-off of 2.0 grams per tonne gold below 100 metres depth. - · The Resource has been estimated using appropriate high-grade cuts, minimum mining widths and dilutions. - For full detail of the Horse Well Mineral Resource Estimate, refer to the Company's ASX release dated 26 August 2019.

-Mineral Resource Estimate Comparison from 2022 Financial Year
+Mineral Resource Estimate Comparison from 2023 Financial Year

-As result of the NST Transaction, the Company's Mineral Resource has reduced by 346,000 ounces Au from an Indicated and Inferred 2012 JORC Compliant Mineral Resource of 11.7Mt tonnes @1.6g/t for 603,000 ounces Au to an Inferred 2012 JORC Compliance Mineral Resource of 5.7Mt tonnes @1.4g/t for 257,000 ounces Au which represents an approximately 57% reduction in Au ounces.
+As result of the NST Transaction, the Company's Yandal Mineral Resource estimate has reduced by 346,000 ounces gold from an Indicated and Inferred Mineral Resource of 11.7 million tonnes @1.6 grams per tonne gold for 603,000 ounces gold to an Inferred Mineral Resource of 5.7 million tonnes @1.4 grams per tonne gold for 257,000 ounces gold which represents an approximately 57% reduction in contained gold ounces.